When does the City Commission meet?

 How do I get on the Commission agenda?

 On each agenda is an item called "Petitions and Communications."
 This item is designated for anyone in the audience who would like to address the Commission on any matter that is not on the agenda of the meeting and that is within the jurisdiction of the City Commission.
 Oftentimes citizens bring new ideas for ordinances and resolutions to the Commission during this portion of the meeting.
 If this occurs, the City Commission may direct the City Manager to work with staff to formalize the idea and prepare it for Commission consideration and possible action.

 I want to become involved in my community.
 How can I become involved in the many boards/commissions who advise the City Commission?

 View the current Board and Commission openings.
 Board openings occur throughout the year.
 In order to receive an appointment, the City Commission needs to know you are interested.
 One of the ways to let them know is to downloand, complete and submit a "Citizen Interest Form" to the City Manager's office.
 You can apply for one board specifically and all the boards generally.
 All applications are kept on file for one year unless you ask staff to renew your application.
 There are also many volunteer opportunities with the City of Great Falls.

-Sometimes I just don't know who to call to get my question answered about a City service and the phone book doesn't help at all.
+Sometimes I just don't know who to call to get my question answered about a City service and I can't find the number in the phone book.
 Is there a number I can call to get general information?

 Another resource is the "Create Citizen Request" form.